 Qualitative research methods

-Based on my professional and personal experiences, I believe that educators have a responsibility to foster empowering environments even as we work in complex settings informed by participants’ diverse life experiences, perspectives, intentions, opportunities, and paradigms.
+Based on my professional and personal experiences, I believe that educators have a responsibility to foster empowering environments that are informed by participants’ diverse life experiences, perspectives, intentions, opportunities, and paradigms.
 I hope to facilitate teaching and learning, as well as foster contributions to a common social good, through a scholarly agenda that focuses on equity-oriented change in higher education, both in the United States and around the globe.
-I seek to foreground the social role of higher education in creating inclusive and engaged communities.
+In my scholarship, I foreground the social role of higher education in creating inclusive and engaged communities.
 I welcome opportunities to work with students, colleagues, administrators, and other community members who share these interests.